matthew-hennefarth/matthew-hennefarth.github.io/content/research/lpdft.md

 {{< img image="/toc/lpdft_toc.png" alt="L-PDFT TOC" width="50%">}}

-This work as performed under the guidance of Professor [Laura Gagliardi](https://gagliardigroup.uchicago.edu/) during my time as a Ph.D. student at UChicago.
+This work was performed under the guidance of Professor [Laura Gagliardi](https://gagliardigroup.uchicago.edu/) during my time as a Ph.D. student at UChicago.

 ## Code Developed for this Project
 - Linearized PDFT in [*PySCF-forge*](https://github.com/pyscf/pyscf-forge)